jfrog/JFrogMLExamples/bert_conda/README.md

-# Perform Sentiment Analysis with BERT and Qwak
+# Perform Sentiment Analysis with BERT and JFrog ML

 ## Overview